Ototoxic medication: Monitoring and management of ototoxicity

 Several approaches can be considered in managing patients who developed ototoxicity as an adverse reaction to the medications.
-Otoprotective agents may be given in order to prevent patients from developing ototoxicity.
-These agents potentially include D-methionine and L-N-acetylcysteine.
+One approach to managing ototoxicity is the use of otoprotective agents.
+An example is sodium thiosulfate, which the US FDA approved in 2022 to minimise the risk of ototoxicity and hearing loss in newborn, child, and adolescent cancer patients receiving cisplatin.
+Other agents being investigated for their potential to reduce ototoxicity include D-methionine and L-N-acetylcysteine.
 The use of D-methionine to protect against hearing loss induced by drugs like cisplatin and aminoglycosides is preliminarily supported by animal studies.
-NMDA antagonists are also shown to limit aminoglycosides-induced ototoxicity.
+NMDA antagonists are also shown to limit aminoglycoside-induced ototoxicity.

-Restorative care which aims to regenerate hair cells that are damaged by ototoxic drugs can also be considered.
+Restorative care, which aims to regenerate hair cells that are damaged by ototoxic drugs, can also be considered.
 For example, the infusion of neurotrophic factors (neurotrophin-3) was shown to produce otoprotective effects.
-This protective agent was also found to be associated with survival of cochlear spiral ganglion neurones after hearing loss or deafness.
+This protective agent was also found to be associated with the survival of cochlear spiral ganglion neurons after hearing loss or deafness.

-Audiological management can be implemented, for example, providing hearing aids.
+Audiological management can be implemented, for example, by providing hearing aids.
 In more seriously affected patients, cochlear implantation may be considered and discussed with the patient.
-It is also important for the healthcare team to educate affected patients and their family members on communication skills in order to minimise the impact on patients’ daily life.
+It is also important for the healthcare team to educate affected patients and their family members on communication skills in order to minimize the impact on patients' daily life.